 With fierce competition between the brands, you are in a great position to take advantage of multiple bonus offers.

-These include free bets, no-risk wagers and matched deposit offers to get you started.
+These include bonus bets, no-risk wagers and matched deposit offers to get you started.
 It is worth comparing the books’ ongoing promotions, too.

 Yes.
 Bill H480 was signed by Governor Chris Sununu on the 12th July 2019.
 This made both retail and mobile sports betting legal – placing them under the jurisdiction of the New Hampshire Lottery Commission.
 In total, 10 mobile and 5 retail sports betting licenses were awarded, via a bidding process, in January 2020.